 Morning eating choices are an important foundation for your diet.
 Your choice of a smart breakfast is a powerful declaration of your personal intent to pursue your weight loss goals throughout the day.
 However, poor breakfast decisions set a weak foundation and put you at a perpetual disadvantage, both in terms of your energy level and your psychological resolve to succeed with your diet.
 Success begets success, and your first big dietary win of each day should begin with a great breakfast.

-Here are 7 breakfast tips for weight loss:
+Here are 10 fantastic breakfast recipes for weight loss:

 It’s much easier to make good choices (and avoid bad ones) when your body and mind are adequately rested.
 To maximize your chance at successful, healthy weight loss, you should wake up optimistic and excited to face the first challenges of the day.
 The duration of a healthy night’s sleep varies from individual to individual.
 A Medifast certified counselor can work with you to quantify your sleep requirements, along with various other personal metrics that are relevant to your weight loss goals.